 The Acouspade directional speaker is a result of several years of research and development.
-The speaker system exhibits a highly directional sound-field distribution, creating a laser-like beam of audible sound, that can be directed precisely to the location where it is needed.
+The speaker system exhibits a highly directional sound-field distribution, creating a laser-like sound beam, that can be directed precisely to the location where it is needed.
 The sound is of high-quality, with low noise and great frequency response, which includes authentic reproduction of bass notes and frequencies as low as 150 Hz.
 The speaker itself is easy to use – you only need to plug the audio output of the source device (such as portable music player, laptop, DVD-player etc.) to the speaker audio inputs and you are ready to go.

 Genaral information on the Acouspade directional speaker system and it use-cases